robynforrest/iscam-gui/README.md

 - Upon launching, iscam-gui will automatically try to load all directories present in the *Scenarios* directory and you will be able to run them from within the GUI.

+- If you want to look at the length-weight and length-age (VonB) relationships, you should have a directory called *Biodata* at the same level as the *Scenarios* directory.
+This must hold the lengthweight.tpl and vonb.tpl which are ADMB programs used to estimate fit for each.

 ---

 ## Data structures:

-- There are two global lists which hold all the data used by iscam-gui:
+- There are three global lists which hold all the data used by iscam-gui:
   - **op** - This is a list of lists, one element for each *Scenario*.  names(op) will return the directory names of your Scenarios.

   - **sens** - This is a list of *Sensitivity Group*, one for each unique *Sensitivity Group*.  names(sens) will return NULL since the groups are nameless.
+  - **bio** - This is a list of length two, containing the input data and output parameter estimates for the length-weight and VonB realationships.

+- There are three objects containing the valid surveys.
+These are used by functions in iscam-gui-load-biodata.r.
+They are: surveyList, a data frame of key/description pairs, surveyKeys, the keys, and surveyValues, the descriptions.

-The following depicts the **op** and **sens** object structures.
+The following depicts the **op**, **sens**, and **bio** object structures.
 Indentations reflect sub-object structure.
-See source file iscam-gui-load-scenarios.r to see how these lists are populated or to add new elements.
+See source files iscam-gui-load-scenarios.r and iscam-gui-load-biodata.r to see how these lists are populated or to add new elements.

     op[[N]] - Each unique scenario number N contains the following op[[N]]$names - Full path names for the files and directories used in iscam-gui